itn3000/MSBuild.SolutionSdk.SlnGen/README.md

 Tool for creating Visual Studio solution file(sln) from [MSBuild.SolutionSdk](https://github.com/JeffCyr/MSBuild.SolutionSdk).
 This project aims to prevent conflicts with sln files by add `*.sln` to `.gitignore`.
+This project is still WIP, so spec may be changed.

 # How to use